Tropical Storm Hilary moves through California with powerful winds and rain, flooding streets and prompting rescues – KION546

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN Meteorologist Robert Shackelford and CNN’s Cheri Mossburg, Joe Sutton, Jamiel Lynch, Eric Zerkel and Sarah Moon contributed to this report.
+CNN Meteorologist Gene Norman and CNN’s Cheri Mossburg, Jamiel Lynch, Eric Zerkel and Sarah Moon contributed to this report.